 At all RELs, the basic procedure is to correct a player's sideboard list so it is legal, if possible, and let the player continue playing in the tournament with a sideboard matching the corrected sideboard list.
-Any excess cards (cards violating a maximum-number-of-cards restriction) or illegal cards should be removed from the sideboard list.
-Then, if cards need to be added to make the sideboard list legal, the player should add only basic resources like basic lands (for Magic) or basic energy (for Pokémon).
-For example, a player in a Standard Magic tournament has submitted a thirteen-card sideboard list with five Disenchants.
-Because there is a four-of-a-kind card limit, one of the Disenchants must be removed.
-After removal, the sideboard list will contain only twelve cards, so three basic lands of the player's choice are added to meet the fifteen-card requirement.
+Any excess cards (cards violating a maximum-number-of-cards restriction) or illegal cards should be removed from the sideboard list, starting with the cards at the bottom of the sideboard list.
+Then, if cards need to be added to make the sideboard list legal, the player should add the cards that were actually contained in the sideboard.
+For example, a player in a Standard Magic tournament has submitted a thirteen-card sideboard list with five Naturalizes.
+Because there is a four-of-a-kind card limit, one of the Naturalizes must be removed.
+After removal, the sideboard list will contain only twelve cards, so the cards that were actually contained in the sideboard are added to the list.
 In addition, the player receives a game loss.